WeMakeMachines/loomse/README.md

 ## Running the application

+The function `loomSE.initialise()` must be called to start the Loom application.
+By default this sites inside `index.html`.
+Check the initialisation arguments are set correctly, using the following syntax:

+`loomSE.initialise([*target*], [*script_url*], [*first_scene*], [*callback*]. [*resolution*])`

+target - the node ID for which Loom will attach itself script_url - the URL location of the script file first_scene - the name of the first scene in the script to launch callback - *optional* the function to run once Loom has prepared it's environment resolution - *optional* a fixed resolution for all media playback

-Check the initialisation arguments are set correctly in `index.html`.
-The function which needs to run is `loomSE.initialise()` The default arguments are as follows;
+The default arguments are as follows;

 ```
 loomSE.initialise('loomSE', 'assets/scripts/script-desktop.json', 'intro', function() {